MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-rbac-azure-ad.md

     kubectl apply -f rolebinding-dev-namespace.yaml
     ```

-## Use in-built Kubernetes RBAC roles for your AKS cluster resource
+## Use built-in Kubernetes RBAC roles for your AKS cluster resource

 Kubernetes also provides built-in user-facing roles.
 These built-in roles include: